AmenArbia/travel-app/README.md

 It's recommended to have a clean database before seeding .
 You can reset your database to a clean state at any point by running the follwing commend :

     php artisan migrate:fresh
-**Note:** After seeding the database and acces to the admin panel , you'll need to:
+## Note :  After seeding the database and acces to the admin panel , you'll need to:
 1. Add amenities to the hotels (WiFi, Parking, Bedroom ,etc.)
 2. Upload hotel and room photos
 3. Assign rooms to hotels